dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/transform/basic.rst

    is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the vertices, when the *Only Vertices* option is active.

+.. _modeling-vertex-crease-subdivision:

+Crease
+   This vertex property, a value between (0.0 to 1.0), is used by the :doc:`Subdivision Surface Modifier </modeling/modifiers/generate/subdivision_surface>` to control the sharpness of the vertices in the subdivided mesh.

 Edge Data
 ---------